neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 - SSH transfer tests require that Docker is installed and running.
-- Cloud storage tests (Google Drive, AWS) require private credentials to run and are generally not expected to be run outside the GitHub actions environment.
+- Cloud storage tests (Google Drive, AWS) require private credentials to run and are generally not expected to be run outside the GitHub Actions environment.
 Please contact the development team if you require local testing of Google Drive or AWS for your contribution.

 ## Contributing documentation